|AREA||St. Kitts 68 square miles (176 sq. km); Nevis 36 square miles (93 sq. km)|

 Over the last five years, the output from the construction sector represented an average of 21 percent of GDP.
 The next largest contributors, the transport, storage and communication sector, and education, each accounted for 12 percent.
 Using the output from hotels and restaurants as a proxy for the tourism sector, its contribution to GDP averaged 10 percent during the period.
 The real estate, renting and business activities sector accounted for 11 percent.

-According to the Caribbean Development Bank, real GDP expanded by 2.5 percent in 2019, led by a strong performance in the tourism sector, which experienced a 10.8 percent increase in stay-over arrivals.
-Conversely, cruise passenger arrivals fell by 0.9 percent.
-Overall, total tourist expenditure increased by 22.8 percent.
+According to the Caribbean Development Bank, real GDP expanded by 2.5 percent in 2019, led by a strong performance in the tourism sector, which experienced a 6.7 percent increase in stay-over arrivals.
+Conversely, cruise passenger arrivals fell by 9.5 percent.
+Overall, total tourist expenditure increased by 3.1 percent.
 The strong performance of the tourism sector helped to generate activity in other key sectors, including wholesale and retail trade, and transport, storage and communication.
-The construction sector also registered a positive performance, as tourism-related investment and public-sector projects provided the bulk of the impetus.
+The construction sector expanded by 2 percent, as tourism-related investment and public-sector projects provided the bulk of the impetus.
 These projects included the completion of the second cruise pier at Port Zante and work to rehabilitate roads and the Robert L. Bradshaw Airport in St. Kitts.

-The country’s fiscal accounts were substantially strengthened in 2019.
-The fiscal surplus increased to 10.2 percent of GDP from 3.2 percent in 2018.
-This was achieved on the basis of a 17.7 percent increase in total revenue, which dwarfed the 5.7 percent rise in total expenditure.
-The increase in revenue was facilitated mainly by CBI receipts, which have become a vital resource for St. Kitts and Nevis.
-Tax revenue expanded by 4.3 percent.
+The country’s fiscal surplus decreased to 1.6 percent of GDP from 3.2 percent in 2018.
+This outturn was the result of a 2.7 percent increase in current expenditure and a 10.2 percent increase in capital spending, which offset the 3.9 percent increase in current revenue.
+The increase in revenue was the result of increases in tax revenue (3 percent) and non-tax revenue (4.7 percent), which was dominated by Citizenship by Investment (CBI) receipts.
 In December 2018, the government introduced a new social welfare programme, which caused spending on transfers and subsidies to increase by 11.8 percent in 2019.
-Given the strong fiscal balance, public sector debt continued to trend downward, falling to 44.6 percent of GDP, compared to 56.4 percent in 2018.
+Due to a 14.4 percent increase in debt owed by public enterprises, total public-sector debt increased to 57.4 percent of GDP, compared to 56.4 percent in 2018.

 Despite its strong performances in recent times, the COVID-19 pandemic threatens to consume some of St. Kitts and Nevis’ hard-earned gains.
 The virus has already brought the tourism sector to a standstill and has caused major disruptions in other key sectors.
 In addition to this, government’s response to the virus has resulted in increased fiscal outlays.
 Because a vaccine is unlikely to be developed before 2021, the total effect of the virus on GDP and the country’s fiscal accounts will not be known for some time.
 The expectation, however, is that there will be some deterioration.